pac4j/play-pac4j/README.md

 ## Versions

 The current version **1.1.2-SNAPSHOT** is under development.
-It's available on the [Sonatype snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/org/pac4j) as a Maven dependency :
+It's available on the [Sonatype snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/org/pac4j) as a Maven dependency:

-The latest release of the **play-pac4j** project is the **1.1.1** version :
+The latest release of the **play-pac4j** project is the **1.1.1** version:

     <dependency>
         <groupId>org.pac4j</groupId>